-Describes and applies the elements of design and the principles of design relating to digital products and/or solutions.
+Applies and discusses the use of the elements of design and the principles of design to modify/create a digital product and/or solution relevant to a design brief.

-Applies compositional rules and typography, relevant to a design brief, with detailed and appropriate annotations, providing reasons for their use.
+Applies compositional rules and typography, relevant to a design brief, with detailed and appropriate annotations, providing reasons for the use.